 Realistically how much can you expect to save shopping at this time of year?

 In terms of price, I would expect $1-2k minimum being saved this time of year.
-This is, for the most part due to what I mentioned earlier regarding the higher volume targets required to be achieved by manufacturers and therefore dealerships.
+This comes back to the fact that higher volume targets are required to be achieved.

 Does location of purchase matter in regards to price?

 This is a pretty common question that we get at carloop from prospective buyers.
 It can play a role in the size of the deal that you may get.